cybergeek1943/MathFlow/docs/QA.md

 These aren't random features - they're solving real workflow problems.

 **Q: Is there a learning curve for existing SymPy users?**
 **A:** Minimal.
 All existing SymPy knowledge transfers directly.
-FunKit adds convenience features without changing fundamental concepts.
+MathFlow adds convenience features without changing fundamental concepts.
 Most methods are directly inherited from SymPy's Expr and Poly classes.
-You can gradually adopt FunKit features while keeping existing SymPy workflows.
+You can gradually adopt MathFlow features while keeping existing SymPy workflows.